EoghyUnscripted/100-Days-Of-Code-Python/Level 3 - Advanced/Day 48 - Selenium Webdriver Browser/README.md

 I included error handling as the program will check every 5 seconds for available upgrades.
 If none are available, then it throws a `ValueError`.
 For this, I set the exception handling to continue with the program instead of selecting an upgrade.

+### Forking

+- The `Chromedriver` path will be the direct path to your local chromedriver executable which will launch when called to automate your chrome browser

 ### Additional Resources

 - [ChromeDriver](https://chromedriver.chromium.org/downloads) - Download page for the Google Chrome webdriver executable